Have you or a loved one suffered a burn injury, such as a scald burn, fire burn, steam burn, laser burn, or work-related burn?

 As a lawyer who has represented severely burned clients, I have seen first hand how devastating a burn can be (both scald and fire burns).
-I represented a 2-year old gorgeous little girl who got the skin burned off her legs from 190 degree scalding hot water from at an apartment complex.
+I represented a 2-year-old gorgeous little girl who got the skin burned off her legs from 190 degree scalding hot water from at an apartment complex.
 No one who has not experienced a severe burn can fully comprehend the severity of the pain involved.
-Imagine – hydrotherapy and debridement after massive burns and skin grafts – but you probably don’t want to.
+Imagine hydrotherapy and debridement after massive burns and skin grafts.
 Burns can change lives in a second.
 There is no fixing burned off skin.
-There are no words to describe the pain of a 2nd, 3rd, 4th degree burn.
+There are no words to describe the pain of a 2nd, 3rd, or 4th degree burn.
 It is surreal.
 Only screams can express it.

 For burn victims and their families, the road to recovery is likely to be both long and difficult.

 2. Superficial second degree burns

 3. Deep second-degree burns

 First-degree burns usually affect the outer layer of the skin, called the epidermis.
 A first-degree burn tends to be moist and red in color.
 A burn of this nature is generally resolved within a week.
 A classic example of a first-degree burn would be a mild sunburn.

 A superficial second-degree burn penetrates the entire epidermal layer of skin and extends down to the next skin layer, known as the dermis.
 Pressure on a second-degree burn tends to produce red blanches.
 The burn may appear moist and pinkish in color.
 A superficial second-degree burn also should heal spontaneously, often within two weeks.